frederic-perez/AmE-dictionary/data/idioms.md

 __in all seriousness__ :dart::two: In one’s sincere opinion; without any disingenuousness. _In all seriousness, I think this project plan is severely flawed._
 __in all truthfulness__ In one’s sincere opinion; without any disingenuousness.
 __in all__ :two::hammer: _I need five sailors in all._
-__in and of itself__ :two: By itself, without considering any other factors.
+__in and of itself__ :three: By itself, without considering any other factors.
 Considering it alone. _Yes, in and of itself, your statement isn’t a problem.
-But you have to understand how it sounded in the context of the conversation._
+But you have to understand how it sounded in the context of the conversation._ _Reading is wonderful in and of itself._
 __in any event__ :five: In any case. :es: en cualquier caso, en todo caso _In any event, the audience seemed pleased with your performance._
 __in any way, shape, or form__
 __in awe (of someone or something)__